Tips for road trips with dogs

 Here’s how to set up your dog for road trips:

 We rounded up experts’ top tips for road trips with your dog.
-Don’t hit the road without this reading these points!
+Don’t hit the road without reading these points!

 Plan a pet-friendly route.

-Check to ensure your route has excellent, safe places to let your pet stretch their legs.
+Ensure your route has excellent, safe places to let your pet stretch their legs.

 You should take COVID-19 precautions into account while you’re planning to.
 Your route should avoid crowded places or where you’d be unable to maintain 6 feet of distance between yourself and another person.